 What better day to celebrate love, friendship, and beekeeping?
 Here are 9 ways to mark the day for bee-lovers and beekeepers alike.

 While the dreary month of February is always a great time to brighten up a house with a bouquet of fresh flowers, most beekeepers would much rather have bee-friendly blooms to enjoy in the spring.
 Check out seed catalogs and pesticide-free nurseries instead of the conventional vase of red roses.
-Consider gifting nectar-rich flowers like geraniums, poppies, or sunflowers, or bee-friendly herbs like lavender or sage.
+Consider gifting seeds for nectar-rich flowers like geraniums, poppies, or sunflowers, or bee-friendly herbs like lavender or sage.

 To learn about the best bee plants for your region, visit a regional botanic garden or nursery.
 Seeds may be an unconventional bouquet, but your beekeeper will no doubt appreciate your thoughtful gesture for their bees!